 Cllr Budd suggested liaising with schools could identify the children who would benefit.
-She then voiced concerns about
+She then voiced concerns about the Beacon Room being very small for a group of 20 children.

 The Town Clerk explained that Ivybridge Community Arts were hoping to hold a free event for as many children as possible.